-The CP190i has to be set up to be able to receive NMEA information from the AIS receiver.
+The CP390i has to be set up to be able to receive NMEA information from the AIS receiver.
 The GPS Chart Plotter reads the AIS NMEA message VMD, type 1, 2, 3 and 5 for AIS Class A and type 18, 19, 24 for AIS Class B. Select the used port and transmission speed by following the procedure:

-- Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight ADVANCED SETUP and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight IN/OUT CONNECTIONS and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight PORT1 INPUT and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob up/down to select AIS 38400 and press [ENT] or move the ShuttlePoint knob to the right.
+- 1. Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight ADVANCED SETUP and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight IN/OUT CONNECTIONS and press [ENT] or move the ShuttlePoint knob to the right. - 4.
+Move the ShuttlePoint knob to highlight PORT4 INPUT (or other Port the AIS is connected to) and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob up/down to select AIS 38400 and press [ENT] or move the ShuttlePoint knob to the right.